Showing posts sorted by relevance for query unblocking our connection to love. Sort by date Show all posts

 Want to go deeper into forgiveness?

-Make forgiveness a daily practice.
+• Make forgiveness a daily practice.
 Let the Forgiveness Metta Cards guide you each morning with affirmations and soul soothing reminders to help you release and bless.
 A beautiful companion to your journal and meditation time.
-Take a look on Etsy →
+Read The Metta Deck Story

 Let these tools support your journey — because forgiveness sets you free.